Skip to main contentSkip to article

 The Province confirmed in January 2026 that the Surrey-Langley SkyTrain extension is targeted for in-service late 2029.
 The 16 km elevated guideway runs along Fraser Highway with 8 stations, terminating at Langley City Centre (203 Street).
 Willowbrook Station (NE corner 196 Street and Fraser Highway) and Langley City Centre (203 Street terminus) are the closest planned stations to Routley — both several blocks south of Routley’s southern boundary.

-Portions of southern Routley (the 68–72 Avenue band) fall inside or just outside the 800-metre walkable TOD radius depending on the specific address.
-Per the Google deep-research report and BC TOD literature, properties within the walkable 800-metre radius typically experience price appreciation premiums of 10–20% within 12 months of station opening.
+Portions of southern Routley (the 68–72 Avenue band) fall inside or just outside the 800-metre walkable transit-oriented-development radius depending on the specific address.
+In past BC station openings, properties within the walkable 800-metre radius saw price appreciation premiums of roughly 10–20% around opening — a reference point, not a guarantee.
 The Routley Park core and the northern bands are outside the immediate radius — they trade on school-catchment, park-walkability, and Yorkson-adjacency premiums instead.

 Buyers paying a SkyTrain-corridor premium need to confirm the actual walking distance from the specific Routley address to the closest station — not the driving distance, not the “close to the SkyTrain” marketing language — before paying for the premium.
 800 metres is roughly 10 minutes walking on a flat, well-lit sidewalk in good weather.